tejuvidiyala/Superstore-SQL-Advanced-Analytics/README.md

 ## Project Overview

 This project was completed as part of the Celebal Technologies Data Engineering Internship Program.
-The aim of the project is to analyze the Superstore sales dataset using advanced SQL concepts such as Subqueries, CTEs, JOINs, and Window Functions.
+The objective was to analyze the Superstore Sales dataset using advanced SQL concepts and generate meaningful business insights from customer and sales data.

-The dataset was first normalized into separate tables and then used to answer various business questions related to customer sales and order performance.
+The dataset was normalized into separate tables and analyzed using Subqueries, Common Table Expressions (CTEs), JOINs, and Window Functions.

----

 ## Objective

-The objective of this project is to apply advanced SQL concepts to perform customer sales analysis and generate useful business insights from the Superstore dataset.
+The main objective of this project is to apply advanced SQL techniques to perform customer sales analysis and answer business-related questions using real-world sales data.

----

 ## Dataset Information

 * Dataset: Superstore Sales Dataset
 * Format: CSV
 * Total Records: 9,994
-* Important Columns:
+* Key Columns:

   * Order ID
   * Customer ID